 10 Maths Chapter 1 Exercise 1.2 Solutions

-NCERT Solutions for class 10 Maths Chapter 1 Exercise 1.2 Real Numbers in English medium as well as Hindi Medium is given below to free download in PDF format for 2021-22.
-IF YOU WANT TO DOWNLOAD, THE LINK IS ALSO GIVEN or visit NCERT Solutions for Class 10 Maths Chapter 1 to download other exercises.
+NCERT Solutions for class 10 Maths Chapter 1 Exercise 1.2 Real numbers in English medium as well as Hindi Medium to online use or download for offline use.
+If you need to download in PDF form, link is given on the page or visit Class X Maths Chapter 1 Solutions main page.

-Class 10 Maths Exercise 1.2 Solution in Hindi Medium Video
+Class 10 Maths Exercise 1.2 Solutions in Hindi Medium Video

 Class 10 Maths Exercise 1.2 Question 1, 2 Solutions in Video